-We have presented the highest resolution and sensitivity maps to date of the WAT source 3C 465 jet, derived by combining radio data from e-MERLIN and VLA observations.
+We have presented the highest resolution and sensitivity maps to date of the WAT source 3C465 jet, derived by combining radio data from e-MERLIN and VLA observations.
 Total intensity maps and a spectral index map (derived from two frequencies at 1.5 arcsec resolution) of the source are also presented.
-A comprehensive description of these maps and detailed spectral analysis to study the plausible underlying mechanisms of where and how particles are accelerated in the knots, hotspots and plumes of the radio source have also been presented.
+A comprehensive description of these maps and detailed spectral analysis to study the plausible underlying mechanisms of where and how particles are accelerated in the jet, knots, hotspots and plumes of the radio source have also been presented.

-We obtain a sidedness ratio of 14.85 ± 0.80 and consequently derive lower and upper limit values of 0.5c and 61° for the jet speed, β_j and angle to the line of sight, θ respectively.
+We obtain a sidedness ratio of $14.85 \pm 0.80$ and consequently derive lower and upper limit values of 0.5c and $61^{\circ}$ for the jet speed, $\beta_j$ and angle to the line of sight, $\theta$ respectively.
 The principal results from our detailed study of the spectral index distribution are as follows:

-(i) The spectral profile is fairly constant over almost the entire jet length with a mean value of $\langle \alpha{jet} \rangle = -0.71 \pm 0.04$, as normal from radio synchrotron emission; and that the spectral flattening within the first 4.4 kpc from the core coincides with the region hosting the bright knots, and is consistent with the sites of X-ray emission, and consequently high-energy electron acceleration at the base of the radio jet as observed by Hardcastle et al. (2005).

-(ii) The spectral indices in the hotspot regions show little difference with mean values of $\langle \alpha{NWh} \rangle = -0.69 \pm 0.01$ and $\langle \alpha{SEh} \rangle =$ -0.65 ± 0.01 , indicating that electron populations of similar properties are injected at these sites.
-Our spectral profiles suggest that the plumes are approximately homologous structures, in the sense that there is a clear trend in their spectra with downstream distance despite local variations in physical size and shape.
-We associate this difference in morphology to variations in the effects of the ICM in the two plumes.
-This may also account for the steeper spectrum in the NW plume, $\langle \alpha{NWp} \rangle$ = -1.43 ± 0.01 compared with the SE plume, $\langle \alpha{SEp} \rangle = -1.38 \pm 0.01$.
-There is also a clear tendency for the spectra to flatten slightly within the central regions of the plumes - indicating the injection of a young electron population into the base of the plume materials, and plausible acceleration of particles at these sites.
-This is in agreement with our synchrotron lifetime model which suggests a continuous reacceleration of particles throughout the plume materials.

-(iii) First-order Fermi process at mildly relativistic shocks is the most probable acceleration mechanism at play in the radio source 3C 465.
-Following earlier work by Laing & Bridle (2013), our data are consistent with two acceleration mechanisms; (a) when bulk flow speeds, $\beta_j > 0.5$, and (b) when flow speeds, $\beta_j < 0.5$.
+- (i) The spectral profile is fairly constant over almost the entire jet length with a mean value of $\langle \alpha{jet} \rangle = -0.71 \pm 0.04$ , as normal from radio synchrotron emission. - (ii) The spectral flattening within the first 4.4 kpc from the core coincides with the region hosting the bright knots, and is consistent with the site of X-ray emission, and consequently high-energy electron acceleration at the base of the radio jet observed by Hardcastle et al. (2005). - (iii) The spectral indices in the hotspot regions show little difference with mean values of $<\alpha{NWh}> = -0.69 \pm 0.01$ and $<\alpha{SEh}> = -0.65 \pm 0.01$ , indicating that electron populations of similar properties are injected at these sites. - (iv) Our spectral profiles suggest that the plumes are approximately homologous structures, in the sense that there is a clear trend in their spectra with downstream distance despite local variations in physical size and shape.
+We associate this asymmetry in morphology to variations in the effects of the ICM in the two plumes.
+This may also account for the steeper spectrum in the NW plume, $<\alpha{NWp}>=-1.43\pm0.01$ compared with the SE plume, $<\alpha{SEp}>=-1.38\pm0.01$ .
+There is also a clear tendency for the spectra to flatten slightly within the central regions of the NW plume indicating the injection of young electron population into the base of the NW plume, and plausible acceleration of particles at this site. - (v) First-order Fermi process at mildly relativistic shocks is the most probable acceleration mechanism at play in the radio source 3C465.
+Consistent with earlier work by Laing & Bridle (2013), we infer two acceleration mechanisms; (a) when bulk flow speeds, $\beta_j \geq 0.5$ , and (b) when flow speeds, $\beta_j$ are less than $\approx 0.5$ .
 The first case can accelerate electrons to high Lorentz factors, whereas the second scenario must occur at slower speeds and larger distances.